tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 a function of the reference class condition (kWh, Percentage, USD), while including pct_goal (10% vs. 15%), rounded (exact vs. rounded usage data), and calculator usage as additional predictors.
-Random intercepts were specified for both participant and state,
+Random intercepts were specified for both participant and state
+(<a href="#eq-e2" class="quarto-xref">Equation 2</a>).
+The model was fit
+using the brms package in R, with weakly informative priors for the regression coefficients and cutpoints (Kruschke, 2014).

+<span id="eq-e2">$$
+\text{Accuracy} \sim \text{Reference Class} + \text{Calculator} + \text{Goal} + \text{Rounded} + (1|\text{id}) + (1|\text{Family Scenario})
+ \qquad(2)$$</span>

+See <a href="#tbl-s2-agg" class="quarto-xref">Table 5</a> for a
+breakdown of the descriptive statistics.
 The ordinal regression analysis revealed that the USD reference class significantly increased the odds of higher error categories compared to the kWh reference class (OR = 9.68, 95% CI: \[1.69, 53.4\]).
 Participants in the USD condition were therefore substantially more likely to deviate from the target energy reduction goal compared to those in the kWh condition.
-In contrast, the Percentage condition’s odds ratio relative to kWh was more uncertain (OR = 2.78, 95% CI: 0.53, 15.0), indicating that although there may be a trend toward reduced accuracy in the Percentage condition, the evidence was not definitive.
+In contrast, the Percentage condition’s odds ratio relative to kWh was more uncertain (OR = 2.78, 95% CI: \[0.53, 15.0\]), indicating that although there may be a trend toward reduced accuracy in the Percentage condition, the evidence was not definitive
+(<a href="#tbl-s2-ord" class="quarto-xref">Table 7</a>).

-We also found that using rounded numbers modestly improved accuracy (b = -0.53, 95% CI: \[-0.96, -0.11\]), with participants having 0.59 times the odds of falling into a worse accuracy category when working with rounded values.
-The more challenging 15% reduction goal was associated with slightly better performance compared to the 10% goal (b = -0.39, 95% CI: \[-0.81, 0.04\]), though this effect was relatively small.
+We also found that using rounded numbers modestly improved accuracy (Estimate = -0.53, 95% CI: \[-0.96, -0.11\]), with participants having 0.59 times the odds of falling into a worse accuracy category when working with rounded values.
+The more challenging 15% reduction goal was associated with slightly better performance compared to the 10% goal, Estimate = -0.39, 95% CI: \[-0.81, 0.04\], though this effect was relatively small.
 Consistent with Experiment 1, the use of a calculator had a large and significant effect on accuracy.
-The coefficient for calcNoCalculator was 4.10 (95% CI: 2.20, 6.06), and the corresponding odds ratio was 60.37 (95% CI: 9.02, 426.4), indicating that participants who did not use a calculator were substantially more likely to fall into higher error categories.
+The coefficient for calc-NoCalculator was Estimate = 4.10 95% CI: \[2.20, 6.06\], and the corresponding odds ratio was 60.37 (95% CI: \[9.02, 426.4\]), indicating that participants who did not use a calculator were substantially more likely to fall into higher error categories.

 <a href="#fig-s2-ame" class="quarto-xref">Figure 6</a> shows the
-marginal effects of refClass on each level of accuracy_level.
-These results reveal that switching from kWh to Percentage decreased the probability of an “Exact match” by an average of 7.0 percentage points (95% CI: -19.2, 4.2) and increased the probability of “Over 5% error” by 6.9 percentage points (95% CI: -4.5, 18.6).
-Similarly, switching from kWh to USD decreased the probability of an “Exact match” by 15 percentage points (95% CI: -26.7, -3.3) and increased the probability of “Over 5% error” by 16.5 percentage points (95% CI: 3.7, 29.3).
+marginal effects of Reference Class on each level of accuracy_level.
+These results reveal that switching from kWh to Percentage decreased the probability of an “Exact match” by an average of 7.0 percentage points, 95% CI: \[-19.2, 4.2\] and increased the probability of falling into the “Over 5% error” category by 6.9 percentage points, 95% CI: \[-4.5, 18.6\].
+Similarly, switching from kWh to USD decreased the probability of an “Exact match” by 15 percentage points, 95% CI: \[-26.7, -3.3\], and increased the probability of “Over 5% error” by 16.5 percentage points, 95% CI: \[3.7, 29.3\].

 ``` r
 library(ggtext)